Unsupervised Unlearning of Concept Drift with Autoencoders: Unsupervised Unlearning of Concept Drift with Autoencoders

 We use an autoencoder $\autoencoder: \setX \to \setX$ for modeling the data distribution $p_\setX$.
 This autoencoder $\autoencoder(\cdot)$ consists of an encoder $\encoder: \setX \to \setX'$ and a decoder $\decoder: \setX' \to \setX$, whereby $\setX'$ denotes the space of the encoding:

-Learning an autoencoder~\refeq{eq:autoencoder} from a given data set $\setD \subset \setX$ means to find an encoder $\encoder(\cdot)$ and a decoder $\decoder(\cdot)$ such that the reconstruction loss $\loss(\cdot)$\footnote{E.g. mean-squared error or some other function for penalizing differences between two samples.} is minimized:
+Learning an autoencoder~\refeq{eq:autoencoder} from a given data set $\setD \subset \setX$ means finding an encoder $\encoder(\cdot)$ and a decoder $\decoder(\cdot)$ such that the reconstruction loss $\loss(\cdot)$\footnote{E.g. mean-squared error or some other function for penalizing differences between two samples.} is minimized:

-In this work, both the encoder $\encoder(\cdot)$ and decoder $\decoder(\cdot)$ are parameterized functions and the problem of learning the autoencoder~\refeq{eq:autoencoder:learning} can be rewritten as an optimization problem over the parameters $\theta_1$ and $\theta_2$:
+In this work, both the encoder $\encoder(\cdot)$ and decoder $\decoder(\cdot)$ are parameterized functions and the problem of learning the autoencoder~\refeq{eq:autoencoder:learning} can be rewritten as an optimization problem over the parameters $\theta_1\in\RN^m$ and $\theta_2\in\RN^m$: